-However, if your child or the young person already has an EHC plan, you or the young person would be able to name a preferred school or type of school during the drafting process or once the Plan is finalised, during each Annual Review.
+If your child or the young person already has an EHC plan, you or the young person would be able to state a preferred school or type of school during the drafting process or once the Plan is finalised, during each Annual Review.

 It is a good idea to visit as many different types of school as possible so that you can see what is available and decide what features you think are important, and which setting can offer the right environment for your child’s or the young person's needs.

 Please refer to our guide to "types of settings” for more information on the different types of education settings/schools.

 When a parent or young person requests a -